Cynthia-mbesa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  task 10.
 Love is anterior to life, posterior to death, initial of creation, and the exponent of breath: Write a script that displays the result of   BREATH to the power LOVE

+ task 11.
+There are 10 types of people in the world -- Those who understand binary, and those who don't:Write a script that converts a number from ba se 2 to base 10